gl-inet/docs4.x/docs/interface_guide/drop-in_gateway.md

     Write down the IP address here, you will use it in the following steps.

-    You could choose the second configuration method,and click apply.
+    You could choose the second configuration method, and click apply.

 3. Set the gateway and DNS on the device that you want to use the Drop-in Gateway feature to the IP address in Drop-in Gateway page.